rootVIII/gosynflood/README.md

 It's a physical machine on a private network.

 <hr>
-1. The tcp_syncookies flag is set to 0 and the webserver is started on the target:
+1. The tcp_syncookies flag was set to 0 (to make the target vulnerable for demonstration purposes) and the webserver was started on the target:
 <img src="https://github.com/rootVIII/gosynflood/blob/master/bin/screenshots/1.png">